Ivanhoe1970/BLN_Cypress_Showcase/docs/BLN_Live_API_Usage_Guide.md

 1. Access to existing alert, messaging, notes, and sensor endpoints
 2. Confirmation of request/response schemas
-3. Reuse of BLN Live’s existing session-based authentication
+3. Reuse of BLN Live's existing session-based authentication
 4. A staging environment for testing
-5. Replacement of the static “Protocol” tab with the automation UI
+5. Replacement of the static "Protocol" tab with the automation UI

 No backend changes are required for Phase 1.